gluestack/gluestack-ui/README.md

 ## Introduction

-**gluestack-ui v2** provides universal and customizable React and React Native components, designed to make your development process faster and easier.
-Built with Tailwind CSS (NativeWind) at its core, gluestack-ui v2 allows you to simply copy-paste pre-built components and patterns directly into your projects.
+**gluestack-ui v2** offers customizable, beautifully designed components for your projects.
+Unlike traditional libraries, it's not a pre-packaged dependency.
+Choose the components you need and copy-paste them directly into your React, Next.js & React Native projects.

 ## Documentation